st4rdog/st4rdog.github.io/_references/programming/class.md

 isAvailable    : true
 type           : programming
 rel-tutorials  :
-rel-references : [rInheritance, rCommunication, rComponent, rFindingAccessing, rInterfaces, rField]
+rel-references : [rInheritance, rCommunication, rComponent, rFindingAccessing, rGameObject, rInterfaces, rField, rMethod, rVariable]

 # OPTIONS - GENERAL
+isPublic     : true
-isHidden : false
+showComments : true
 ---
 A **Class** is a group of related **Variables** and **Functions**.
 It allows your game to know what something is and what it can do.